What is the Montessori approach?

-Denise, the group leader, will provide you and your child/children a warm welcome and facilitate introductions to other members of the group.
-You will also receive a welcome pack on your first visit, with more information regarding the Montessori principles, registration form and terms and conditions of the group.
+Tracy, the group leader, will provide you and your child/children a warm welcome and facilitate introductions to other members of the group.
+You will also receive a tour of the premises on your first visit, with more information regarding the Montessori principles, registration form and terms and conditions of the group.

 At Monty's the prepared group environment incorporates child sized furniture. calming decor, easily accessible toys/activities to actively explore and promote self development skills.
 For example in movement, communication, social skills, imagination, role play, focused attention and problem solving.

 The group is set up in a way that your child can explore freely and independently around the work stations.
 The resources are displayed on low level shelves or in trays to be selected, based on what interests them and taken to a work area or mat.